Saint-Jean-de-Couz

-Saint-Jean-de-Couz is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Jean-de-Couz (Savoyard: Sin Jan) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Saint-Jean-de-Couz is located at the level of the col de Couz (630m) along the road D1006 which winds through the Couz valley between Saint-Thibaud-de-Couz north and Saint-Christophe-la-Grotte south.
 The village lies at the junction with the D45 road that climbs the slopes of La Cochette (1,617m), east.
 The Cochette ridge separates the township to Entremont-le-Vieux.

 The township is part of the Parc Naturel Régional de Chartreuse.

 The stream of Hyères, which has its source in the col des Égaux on the boundary township of Corbel, flows along the RD45 before following the Couz valley and RD1006 towards Chambéry.
 The Saint-Jean territory is basically covered with forests, especially of spruces and beeches that forest roads pass through.
 The most important of them stands on the slopes of Mont Beauvoir (1,319 m), which the ridge line is the boundary with the townships of Saint-Pierre-de-Genebroz and La Bauche.